Problem Set 3 solution (link had been broken).

 The first column shows the week number.

-The second column has the lecture number, and a link to the course lecture notes, when available... don't count on these!
+a link to the course lecture notes, when available... don't count on these!

 The third column has the date.